manutdzou/Person_ReID_Baseline/README.md

 ```

 ## Testing:
 * Default testing batch size is 256.
-Reduce to accommodate your GPU memory.
+Reduce to accommodate your GPU memory size.

 ``` bash
 ### No Re-Ranking